intmus/inttheory/_02-int-scales-keys/e2-overtones.md

 **If the overtone series exists everywhere, how did non-twelve-tone music evolve?**
 - In the case of gamelan and some types of Indian music, these systems were based off of the instruments constructed to play that music, not the voice.

-**Major Sclae Makeup**
+**Major Scale Makeup**
 - All major scales are made up of all perfect fifths with one diminished fifth.

-**Equal Temperment vs Just Temperment**
+**Equal Temperament vs. Just Temperament**
 - Equal temperment means that every pitch is equally spaced apart in frequency.
-- Just temperment is when each note is slightly further apart or closer together based on the key.
-In ensembles, you might have heard your director saying the third needs to be flat, or the fifth needs to be flat.
+- Just temperment is when notes are tuned to the overtones of one fundamental pitch.